THE FIGHT FOR TRANSGENDER PEOPLE'S RIGHTS IS BEING FOUGHT EVERY DAY

-You don’t have a right to never hear hurtful or painful things, but your public university must do something about harassment when it’s so bad that it’s preventing you from getting an education.
-And colleges often have their own anti-harassment policies that cover sexual orientation and gender identity.
+Too many trans students sadly still face harmful and painful harassment from their peers and even school officials.
+While the law does not safeguard against all such bullying, it does require universities to do something about harassment when it’s so bad that it’s preventing you from getting an education.
+Colleges often also have their own anti-harassment policies that cover sexual orientation and gender identity.

 Students have a right to use school restrooms and locker rooms that correspond with their gender identity.
 If you’re having a problem, try pointing to the school’s own policies or local and Nebraska state laws about discrimination in education or “public accommodations," and/or Title IX.
 You can cite the “sex” category in anti-discrimination policies in support of your position.
 The U.S. Department of Education provides example policies to incorporate in schools to protect transgender students’ rights.
 Gender neutral restrooms are awesome, but no one should be forced to use only those.

 The First Amendment protects many freedoms at public universities, like the right to discuss queer topics, express your gender identity, or wear t-shirts stating your views.
 Your campus group has the same right as any other group to bring in guest speakers, throw dance parties, or organize Pride events.
 And public colleges can’t censor LGBTQIA+ messages based on viewpoint or just because they think it's “controversial.”

 Know Your Rights as a Trans Adult